 When using multiple channels, consistency in branding is key.
 Prospects will judge your channels based on their design and the reliability of their user experiences.
 Can people easily recognize your ads based on logo and colors?
 Is every platform updated and active?

 Imagine that a prospect loves your posts on social media.
 They end up on your mobile website, but it has an entirely different look and vibe.
 This inconsistency won’t help them trust you.

 That’s why your logo, colors, design, tone, and content marketing need to be aligned.

 For example, Glossier has consistently used pastel pink as their brand’s main color.
 As a result, their Instagram posts are instantly recognizable to their audience.

 Their identity is also consistent on their website.
 Like their social media pages, it embraces a minimalist style and uses colors that are on-brand.

-Implement customer-centric experiences
+2. Implement customer-centric experiences

-This is why you need to discover the main channels that drive engagement and conversions.
+Omnichannel marketing experiences must be customer-centric.
+This is why you need to discover the main channels customers like to use and drive engagement and conversions there.

 Once you find the answers, modify your platforms based on customer data.